-The 2022 director compensation program reflected changes recommended by the Compensation Committee and approved by the Board in March 2022 to increase the annual retainer from \$80,000 to \$100,000 and to increase the annual restricted stock grant from \$125,000 to \$150,000.
-These changes were based, in part, on a review of the director compensation at our compensation peer group and moved our director compensation program closer to the median of the peer group.
+The 2023 changes were based, in part, on a review of the director compensation at our compensation peer group and aligned our director compensation program more closely to the peer group, while continuing to emphasize director equity ownership to strengthen alignment with stockholder interests.
 See "Compensation Discussion and Analysis-Our Compensation Process."